 Health Resource Directory: Created and maintained a directory of over 300 free and low-cost health-related services available to residents in our area.
 The directory was delivered to over 30,000 households in some years, to key agencies in other years, depending on financing available.

-Baby Friendly Hospital: Successfully lobbied Pomerado Hospital to adopt the Baby Friendly Hospital program, a designation awarded to hospitals that take specific, active steps to promote breast feeding instead of baby formula.
+Baby Friendly Hospital: Successfully lobbied Palomar Medical Center Poway to adopt the Baby Friendly Hospital program, a designation awarded to hospitals that take specific, active steps to promote breast feeding instead of baby formula.
 Breast feeding has been shown to reduce obesity in children.

 Adult Day Care: Provided financial support and publicity in the start-up phase of the Poway Adult Day Health Care Center.
 Wrote advocacy letters when Medi-Cal funding for adult day health care was threatened.
 The funding was restored.

 Violence Prevention: Arranged a presentation to 130 teachers and staff at Rancho Bernardo High School on the warning signs of violent behavior like the incident at Columbine High School.

 Parenting Education: Provided financial support and publicity to Active Parenting of Teens, a series of classes put on by Poway Unified School District (PUSD) to help parents meet the challenge of parenting teens and preteens in today=s society.
 Two series of classes taught 66 parents in the first year, and the classes have continued since then.

 Mentoring for Middle School Children: Developed a partnership between the Rancho Bernardo Joslyn Senior Center, Bernardo Heights Middle School, and Poway Unified School District to match senior citizens with middle school students for a one-on-one mentoring program to foster understanding and a positive attitude toward life.